holy-unblocker/website2/README.md

 ## 👨‍💼 Fancy to learn more?

 Feel encouraged to explore [our comprehensive compliance codex](https://docs.titaniumnetwork.org) or merge into our [corporate synergy platform](https://discord.gg/JFDCJzFana).

+# account system

+- first account created will be given admin for convenience